pubuduudara/Real-Time-Market-Data-Application/README.md

 The following commands can be executed from the terminal:

-- `npm run run:feed`: Consumes data from the Tiingo crypto WebSocket and saves it to the database.
+- `npm run run:feed`: Consumes data from the Tiingo crypto WebSocket and saves it to the database and publish to connected frontend clients.
 - `npm run run:rest`: Starts the REST API server for data access.
+- `npm run test:unit`: Executes unit test cases
+- `npm run test:integration`: Executes integration test cases
+- `npm run test`: Executes all test cases

 ## Design Considerations